 Until 2021, he was responsible for the Institute's Power and Diplomacy Program.
 His research interests include Australian foreign policy, global governance and political economy, and Southeast Asia.

 In 2018, Hervé developed the Asia Power Index, which is an annual data-driven assessment that maps the changing distribution of power in the region.
 He has worked on other methodologies to improve technical understanding of key issues, including the Global Diplomacy Index and the COVID Performance Index.

 Hervé provides regular commentary in Australian and international media, has given evidence at parliamentary inquiries, and presented his research at the World Economic Forum in Davos.
 He has also convened a number of bilateral and trilateral strategic dialogues between Australia, ASEAN, the European Union, France and the United States.

-Hervé joined Lowy from the London-based International Institute for Strategic Studies where he was Research Associate for Political Economy and Security.
-In an earlier role at Oxford Analytica he consulted on early warning and geopolitical risk for governments and international organisations.
+Before joining Lowy, Hervé was Research Associate for Political Economy and Security at the London-based think tank IISS.
+Prior to that, he consulted on early warning and geopolitical risk for governments and international organisations.

 Hervé holds an MSc in Global Governance and Diplomacy from the University of Oxford, and an MA in International Relations and Modern History from the University of St Andrews.
-He grew up in Myanmar.
+A Belgian native, he grew up in Myanmar among other countries.